lucylai96/lucylai96.github.io/blog/gradapps.md

 ---

 # All About PhD Applications
-## (Last updated: July 2022)
+## (Last updated: Feb 2025)

 Welcome!
 This popular guide on how to apply to PhD programs in STEM has been visited over **100k times** (as of December 2024).
 Thank you to all who reached out to me over the years telling me how helpful of a resource it was to you / how it helped you get into grad school, and it's been super fun meeting some of you in person at conferences, too! 🙂

 ### Quick links
-* This guide now has a [video companion](https://youtu.be/fQP1rXzZbbQ)!**
+* This guide now has a [video companion](https://youtu.be/fQP1rXzZbbQ)!
 * My application materials are **[free to download](https://lucylai.com/files/phd_apps.zip)**.
 This file contains:
   * my CV at time of application (Fall 2017)
   * my Harvard, Stanford, and NYU essays, chosen in particular to illustrate (1) how little they differ, and (2) what a diversity / personal history statement looks like (NYU)
-* I did a [Reddit AMA on PhD applications](https://www.reddit.com/r/gradadmissions/comments/1ewl6z1/phd_application_guide_mainly_for_us_stem_phds_and/) in August 2024.
+* In August 2024, I did a [Reddit AMA on PhD applications](https://www.reddit.com/r/gradadmissions/comments/1ewl6z1/phd_application_guide_mainly_for_us_stem_phds_and/) for frequently-asked questions about the application process.
-* I did another [Reddit AMA on PhD interviews](https://www.reddit.com/r/gradadmissions/comments/1hkichr/ama_how_to_ace_your_phd_interviews_from_a_former) in December 2024.
+* In December 2024, I did another [Reddit AMA on PhD interviews](https://www.reddit.com/r/gradadmissions/comments/1hkichr/ama_how_to_ace_your_phd_interviews_from_a_former).
-* In 2025, I created a **[STEM PhD interview prep guide](https://buy.stripe.com/28o7tSftldbE5yw4gg)**.
+* In January 2025, I created a **[STEM PhD interview prep guide](https://buy.stripe.com/28o7tSftldbE5yw4gg)**.
 This 9-paged prep guide contains: (1) 19 commonly-asked PhD interview questions and how to best answer them, (2) how admissions decisions are made, and (3) a detailed explanation of the qualities and factors that the admissions committee looks for.
 All of the insider information in this guide is taken from my 2 years of experience interviewing for Harvard's PhD Program in Neuroscience.
 I've chosen to charge for this guide for now in order to support all the efforts I have put into creating free PhD application guide material (with more coming soon!).
 Thanks for your support :-)

 ------